PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 **Warning "price are without taxes" is displayed** below the product table.

+**The base price and the quantity are editeable.**

+The base price modification edits in the last configured currency and updates the total multipliant

+If the quantity fulfilled is higher than the stck quantity, an error warning is displayed: "There are not enough products in stock".
+If the edited values is negative, it displays an error: "Positive product quantity is required".

+A edition in base price or quantity updates the total by multiplying the unit price by the quantity.

-In the cart block, the marchant can configure the order currency and language.
+**In the cart block, the marchant can configure the order currency and language.
+By default, the language and the currency are set from the shop default language and the shop default currency.**

-The currency dropdown updates base price and the total price in the product table.
-Changing the currency convert the new base price if it was edited.
+The currency dropdown converts the base price and the total price in the product table in the new currency.
+If the base price was edited before converting the currency, it converts the base price from the edited base price.

 ## Addresses
 Here you can define addresses for delivery and invoice